shinyay/angular8-spring-boot-kotlin/README.md

-# Angular 8 Frontend for SpringBoot Backedn
+# Angular 8 Frontend for SpringBoot Backend

 App to App on PCF